While the Alltrack 120

-The Rossignol All Track 120 is a budget friendly boot that has some pretty smart features.
+The Alltrack 120 is a budget-friendly boot that has some pretty smart features.

 Comfort and Fit

-The Rossignol Alltrack 120 is easy to put on and has an immediately comfortable liner.
-A 102 mm last isn't necessarily just for wide feet.
+The Alltrack 120 is easy to put on and has an immediately comfortable liner.
+And its 102 mm last isn't necessarily just for wide feet.
 Some skiers with average sized feet prefer a relaxed fit in the toe box and through the instep to allow for better blood flow.

 A walk mode doesn't have to be exclusive to boots intended for long backcountry adventures.
 It is useful for slogging through the parking lot, trudging up the stairs, and standing in lift lines.
 Having more mobility in your ankle allows for a more natural stride and lets you relax and stand a bit more straight which is a relief after wearing ski boots that normally lock you into their preferred stance.

-The Sensor Grid Technology featured on the Rossignol Alltrack series of boots intends to save weight and improve fit by wrapping the foot more closely.
-We appreciate the attempt at weight savings for long days in the boots, but were unsure as to whether or not this trimming of material led to some of our concerns regarding the softness of the boots.
-A size 27.5 Alltrack still is not the lightest boot in our review.
-At a measured weight of 4 lb.
-14 oz. it weighs the same as a size 27.5 K2 Pinnacle 130 and is ¾ lb heavier than a size 27 Tecnica Cochise 120.
+The Sensor Grid Technology featured on the Alltrack series of boots intends to save weight and improve fit by wrapping the foot more closely.
+We appreciate the attempt at weight savings for long days in the boots, but this trimming of material may have led to some of our concerns regarding the softness of the boots.
+At a measured weight of 4 lb 14 oz, the size 27.5 Alltrack is not the lightest boot in our review.

-The unique shell design of the All Track 120 is intended to save weight.
-The micro adjustable buckles of the All Track 120 are easy to use with gloves on.
+The Alltrack 120's unique shell is designed to save weight.
+The micro-adjustable buckles are easy to use with gloves.

 We like the liner of the Alltrack boot.
 It has an excellent heel pocket that is form fitting for a locked in feeling in the boot.
 The liner comes prepared to accept aftermarket boot warmers, but we found it to be plenty warm as is, which is probably as much due to the relaxed fit of the boot as it is to the Thinsulate Insulation.
 The laces included with the boot help to hold the tongue in place and increase the wrapping sensation that we like from a liner.